-Learning to Learn: Preparing People for Lifelong Performance & Results
+Learning to Learn: Preparing People for Lifelong Performance & Results - Part I

-After all is said and done, people must be prepared to want to learn–to see continuous learning as something they enjoy doing, not something they need to do.
+Translated, this means people must be prepared to want to learn–to see continuous learning as something they enjoy doing, not something they need to do.

 Unfortunately, it’s a false hope to get “better teachers” in quantity.
 Superior teachers will always be in short supply.